 At GCSE level we follow the Pearson’s Edexcel 1-9 courses for both French and German.
 Pupils build on their knowledge and linguistic skills from KS3 by going into greater depth in year 10 so that their use and understanding of the key grammar points is thorough and consistent.
 Topics covered in year 10 and 11 include: Education and Employment, Free time and leisure, Family and relationships, Identity and culture, Holiday and travel and Global dimensions.
 The course is assessed by 100% examination at the end of year 11 with each of the 4 skills – Listening, Speaking, Reading and Writing accounting for 25% of the overall grade.

 Homework is set weekly via Class Charts and is used to embed work done in the classroom.
-This will be either a written task based on the previous lesson’s learning, a worksheet to consolidate recent work, research in a specific topic, vocabulary learning for a spelling test or revision for an end of module assessment.
+This will usually be vocabulary learning for a spelling/translation test or revision for an end of module assessment.
 The skill area being assessed will always be advised in advance.

 Extra-curricular and Enrichment Opportunities

 In order to extend the language learning opportunities of our pupils beyond the classroom, we offer a number of extra-curricular events.
-These include: Lunchtime language clubs including Latin and Spanish, French and German GCSE revision sessions, language speaking competitions, French and German exchange trips to Plouescat and Hamburg as well as Gifted and Talented projects in which we visit local primary schools and a penfriend programme with a French school.
+These include: KS3 trip to Paris or Barcelona, language speaking competitions, Gifted and Talented projects in which we visit local primary schools and a penfriend programme with a French school.
 We are also privileged to host a number of second language speaking pupils at Braunton Academy and each year enter pupils for a range of additional languages at GCSE.
 In the past few years these have included: Spanish, Polish, Italian, Russian, Mandarin and Arabic.

-We subscribe to www.linguascope.com to support language and vocabulary learning at beginners, intermediate and KS4 level. (see your teacher for the username and password)
+We subscribe to Language Gym - Home (language-gym.com) to support language and vocabulary learning at beginners, intermediate and KS4 level. (see your teacher for the username and password)

-All pupils taking French/German at GCSE will also receive a 9-1 Edexcel revision workbook: www.pearsonactivelearn.com/register.asp
+All pupils taking MFL at GCSE will also receive a 9-1 Edexcel revision workbook: www.pearsonactivelearn.com/register.asp